danielhamdan15/Simulator/README.md

 ## Files

-- `simulator.c`: Source code of the simulator.
+- `simulator1.c`: Source code of the simulator.
 - `README.md`: This file.
 ```bash
 First you go to terminal